 The fact is that negative information about your company can travel very quickly online and cause severe damage.
 While you might not prevent bad news online, below are some ways you can manage it.

 Get them if you don’t have social media and online listening tools.
 This could be as simple as setting up a Google alert for your company’s name and a few other keywords.
 If you’d like something more comprehensive, you can hire a communications firm to create social media dashboards that monitor conversations about your company and provide early warnings on rising issues.

 Own up to it

 If your company made a mistake, own up to it.
 This will typically help slow down some of the negative social media chatter.
-Don’t take responsibility for anything that isn’t your fault, but have a tone that clearly demonstrates the company is taking the matter seriously and working to make things right.
+Don’t take responsibility for anything that isn’t your fault, but have a tone that demonstrates the company is taking the matter seriously and working to make things right.
 A word of caution: Be prepared to apologize multiple times – because it might not be seen the first time, or it might not sink in.

-If aren’t sure what to do – and the social media mob appears to be out for your company – reach out to a professional who can help you navigate the situation and protect your company’s long-term reputation.
+If you aren’t sure what to do – and the social media mob appears to be out for your company – reach out to a professional who can help you navigate the situation and protect your company’s long-term reputation.

 The professionals at Tucker/Hall work in challenging crises every day and we can help you manage the online conversation.